-Weight: 35% Task Description:

-For this task, you are required to:

-Critique your own individual presentation, answering the three questions as per the template located on the course site.
+Task Type: Written Assignment Due Date: Monday of Exam Week 13 Weight: 35% Length: 1500 words Task Description: For this task, you are required to critique your own individual presentation, answering the three questions as per the template located on the course site.

-When answering the three questions, you are to consider for each question, the following three filters:

-- 1. Linkage to Australian Professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each)
+When answering the three questions, you are to consider for each question, the following three filters: 1.
+Linkage to Australian Professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each) 2.
+Linkage to Australian professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each)

-- 2. Use of verbal and non-verbal skills
+2. Use of verbal and non-verbal skills

-- 3. Audience engagement
+3. Audience engagement